shamshadM/shamshadm.github.io/files/unix/unix3.md

 ```scss
 $ head -5 science.txt
 ```
-What difference did the -5 do to the head command?
+:loudspeaker: What difference did the -5 do to the head command?

 ### tail